Britain does not rule out future arms to Syria rebels

 Reuters and other news media have reported fighters getting increasingly large shipments of arms through Turkey and Jordan in recent months, with funding for those weapons believed to come from wealthy Arab states, like Qatar and Saudi Arabia.

 Washington said on Thursday it would provide non-lethal aid to Syrian rebels to bolster their popular support.
-The package is expected to include medical supplies, food and $60 million (39 million pounds).
+The package is expected to include medical supplies, food and $60 million.
 New U.S. Defense Secretary Chuck Hagel said on Friday he believed giving only "non-lethal support" was correct.

 "I will not be announcing this week arms to the Syrian opposition," he said in an interview.
 "I don't rule out anything for the future.

-"If this is going to go on for months or years ... and countries like Iraq and Lebanon and Jordan are going to be destabilised, it's not something we can ignore," Hague added.
+"If this is going to go on for months or years ... and countries like Iraq and Lebanon and Jordan are going to be destabilized, it's not something we can ignore," Hague added.

 "You can reach the point eventually where humanitarian need is so great and the loss of life so great that you have to do something new in order to save lives."